HumanEval

 This design gave the field a clean signal: can a language model translate an English specification into runnable Python?
 It also helped separate code-generation evaluation from surface text metrics such as BLEU, which can underrate correct alternative implementations and overrate plausible but broken code.

 Because HumanEval tasks are short, they are cheap to run and easy to compare across models.
-That made the benchmark attractive for research papers, model cards, open-source leaderboards, and release announcements.
+That made the benchmark attractive for research papers, model cards, open-source leaderboards, release announcements, and local regression checks.

 Scoring